kubeflow/examples/xgboost/README.md

 }
 ```

-## Model deployment on local Kubernetes Cluster (Minikube)
+## Model deployment on GKE
 One of the amazing features of Kubernetes is that you can run it anywhere i.e., local, on-prem and cloud.
-We will show you how to run your code on local Kubernetes cluster created using minikube and the exact workflow will work on the cloud.
+We will show you how to run your code on Google Kubernetes Engine.

 Start a local Kubernetes cluster using minikube and specify a `--vm-driver` and checkout the cluster configuration in UI.